-Nursing home negligence occurs when a resident is abused or neglected in a nursing home.
-Unfortunately, this neglect or abuse can result in significant injuries including death.
-Because the nursing home industry has become a multi-billion dollar business comprised of major corporations, efficiency and profitability have often become more important than administering proper care.
+Nursing home negligence occurs when a resident is abused or neglected by nursing home employees.
+Unfortunately, this neglect or abuse can result in significant injuries including wrongful death.
+Because the nursing home industry has become a multi-billion dollar business comprised of major corporations, efficiency and profitability have become more important than administering proper care.
 For this reason, both federal and state governments have introduced legislation to protect residents of nursing homes.

 - Nursing home falls & fractures